A Guide to Winterising a Motorhome - The Camping and Caravanning Club

 Consider disconnecting and removing the leisure battery to a garage where its state of charge can be monitored and charging undertaken as and when required, but be sure to check your owner manual first – some converters advise not disconnecting the leisure battery for the winter.

-For most motorhomes battery removal is not easily achieved hence it is important to minimise the rate of battery discharge by ensuring only essential equipment is taking power.
+For most campervan and motorhomes the leisure battery is not easily removed.
+Hence it is important to minimise the rate of battery discharge by ensuring only essential equipment is taking power.
 If batteries are not powering a security system then it is best to disconnect them.
 Where there is a security system relying on battery power, ensure the rest of the motorhome’s electrical equipment is isolated from the battery.
 If not already installed consider having an battery isolation switch fitted or remove the battery fuse.
 Just a few mA consumption over a prolonged period will drain a battery and even a fully-disconnected battery will naturally lose charge over time.

-For further information on battery care refer to the Club’s Guides: A guide to leisure batteries and Charging a leisure battery.
+For further information on battery care refer to the Club’s Expert Guides to leisure batteries and Charging a leisure battery.

 Gas systems